jangmi-jo/watercolor/README.md

 ### Breadth-First algorithm
   To generate a water color effect, I used a Breadth-First algorithm.
 When users click/drag a certain pixel, it starts from that pixel and stores its neighbors in its next possible pixel segments.
 It picks the next pixel randomly from those segments.
 To make a natural water color effect, it colors the spot with gradient color and stores its neighbors in segments.
-  To optimize this process, I kept one object for the pixels in canvas, with index as a key and boolean as value.
+  To optimize this process, I kept one object for all the pixels in canvas, with integer index as a key and boolean as value.

 ### Mode changing
   Changing the mode of the app, I kept a mode property.
 To prevent redundant event listeners, I made three main event listeners on canvas and gave them different behaviors depending on the mode.